Domestic Violence Victim Attorney in Raleigh, NC

 Violating a valid protective order is a Class A1 misdemeanor on a first and second offense, which can be punished by up to 150 days in jail and a discretionary fine.
 A third violation or a violation while possessing a deadly weapon is a Class H felony, which is punishable by 4 to 25 months in prison.

-How Our Domestic Violence Victim Protection Attorneys Can Help
+How Our Raleigh Domestic Violence Lawyer Can Help

 Younce, Vtipil, Baznik & Banks will stand with you if you have been victimized by domestic violence.
 We will respond promptly when you contact us.
 A domestic violence attorney will explain your legal options and the local assistance available to you.
 We can move swiftly to help you obtain a temporary restraining order, if needed, and to help you apply for a domestic violence protective order.